 The MIT-Ningbo Supply Chain Management program is offered by the Ningbo Supply Chain Innovation Institute China (NSCIIC).
 Mirroring the top-ranked MIT Supply Chain Management program offered at the MIT Center for Transportation & Logistics, the MNSCM program delivers cutting-edge knowledge and expertise in problem solving, change management, and leadership.
 The graduates will be equipped with the skills that companies seek in an increasingly complex and dynamic marketplace as a result of two years of challenging coursework, immersion in state-of-the-art research, and interaction with industry partners.
-The first cohort of students will enroll in September 2017.
-We look forward to you joining the inaugural class!
+The first cohort of students have enrolled in September 2017.
+We look forward to you joining the 2018 intake!

-- The program combines the curriculum of the Masters in Supply Chain Management program offered at MIT with MBA courses required by China National MBA Education Supervisory Committee.
+- The program combines the curriculum of the Masters in Supply Chain Management program offered at MIT with a comprehensive MBA curriculum.

-- The program is instructed in English by faculty graduated from top international universities with rich industry experience and expertise as well as visiting professors from the MIT Global SCALE Network.
+- The program is instructed in English by faculty members graduated from and having taught at top international universities with rich industry experience and expertise.
+Faculty members also include visiting professors from the renowned MIT Global SCALE Network.

 - In addition to the challenging curriculum, the program emphasizes communication skills development, leadership training, and extensive interactions with the industry.

-- NSCIIC engages with many local and multi-national corporations on initiatives such as industry lectures, thesis research projects, and student recruitment.
+- The MIT-Ningbo Supply Chain Management Program engages with many local and multi-national corporations on initiatives such as industry lectures, thesis research projects, and student recruitment.

 - Upon graduation, students will be inducted as Associate Members of the MIT Alumni Association and become alumni of the MIT Global SCALE Network.

-1. Adopting the MIT SCM curriculum, including the syllabus, course structure & contents, cases, software & textbooks, and assessment;
+1. The MIT SCM Core Curriculum, including the syllabus, course structure & contents, cases, software & textbooks, and assessment;

-3. Emphasize on both knowledge and skills such as critical analysis, problem solving, critical reasoning as well as teambuilding and leadership;
+3. Emphasis on both knowledge and skills such as critical analysis, problem solving, critical reasoning as well as teambuilding and leadership;

-4. The MNSCM program turns these academic requirements into an opportunity for students to conceive and execute independent research on a topic of their choice.
+4. Opportunities for students to conceive and execute independent research on a topic of their choice.

 The Core Curriculum